 Follow railroad history and rail-trails connecting settlements in the early days of steam.
-The Trans Canada Highway was not blasted through barren rock until long after the auto industry was established in Ontario.
+The final sections of the Trans Canada Highway was not blasted through barren rock until long after the auto industry was established in Ontario.
 Watch ocean freighters and ore carriers ease through canals on the St. Lawrence Seaway.
 Follow canoe routes discovered by voyageurs packing bales of beaver pelts and trading goods to remote posts.